winsoft666/veigar/README.md

 [ >>> 简体中文版](README_CN.md)

 # 1. Veigar
-The term 'Veigar' comes from the game 'The Tiny Master of Evil' in League of Legends.
+The term 'Veigar' comes from the 'The Tiny Master of Evil' in League of Legends.

 ![Veigar on LOL](./veigar-lol.jpg)